Hejji

 Hejji is an American comic strip, an early work and the only comic strip by children's author Dr. Seuss (pseudonym of Theodor Geisel).
 Hejji was produced by Geisel during the Great Depression, two years before the publication of his first book.

 Distributed by William Randolph Hearst's King Features Syndicate, Hejji began publication on April 7, 1935, as a Sunday strip.
-A comic strip with a brief publication period, it was canceled after three months; the final comic was published on June 23, 1935.
+The comic strip was canceled after only three months, with the final comic published on June 23, 1935.

 Characters and story

 The title character was a traveler who, in the first strip, entered the strange land of Baako, which had whales swimming in water-filled volcano craters, a flower broadcasting music and twin goats sharing a single beard.
 Hejji inadvertently plucks the sacred Trumpet Flower and is promptly arrested.
 He is taken to the palace of the Mighty One, who has Hejji thrown to the Seven Deadly Wombats.
 After Hejji escapes, the Mighty One apologizes and gives him a guided tour of Baako.
 They encounter various creatures and eventually arrive at the mysterious castle of the Evil One.